jadhavhninad/Docker-dhcp-ssh/README.md

 So in order to reduce their use and to make the process automated by integrating with jenkins, we are using docker containers.
 This required the  docker container to have a DHCP IP as well as access via SSH.

+## Docker container
+The container is build from the docker file which installs Openssh duing the process.

 ## How does it work?

 1. Run the network container and pass it the generated iptables script.